 Declan also has extensive knowledge of project delivery methodologies, with demonstrable experience successfully leading, managing and delivering design on complex projects within the nuances of corporate and government agency environments, having led the delivery of Perth Children’s Hospital, Brookfield Place and the Oman Museum project.
 This has included traditional Design Bid Build, Design & Construct, Alliance, and Joint Venture procurement involving bespoke contracts as well as FIDIC, AS4122 and AS4902 contracts.

 Experience includes planning and organising 3 major projects with 60,000 to 170,000 hours of resourcing effort including pricing, budgeting & controls.
 This also involved risk assessment for unique and complex design problems, user group/stakeholder management, robust change management procedures and execution of design specifications/monitoring of construction on site.

 - Eric Jas: Strategy and Development Manager, Atteris Pty Ltd

 "The biggest satisfaction I get from being on the Industry Advisory Panel at UWA is sharing my knowledge and experience with the university to help shape the way future civil engineers are educated.”

-- John Kotula: Director, Civil Infrastructure and Land Development Engineer, Kotula Civil
+- John Kotula: Owner and Director, Civil Infrastructure and Land Development Engineer, Kotula Civil

-"I wish to give back to the University the benefit of my experience in the Civil Consulting Industry, by helping the Civil Engineering School prepare graduates for employment."
+"I wish to give back to the University the benefit of my experience in the Civil Consulting Industry, by helping the Civil Engineering School prepare graduates with the necessary technical and communication/presentation skills for employment."

 - Noel Boylan: Managing Director, NGI Perth